liaohuqiu/android-Ultra-Pull-To-Refresh/README.md

 # Modification

 I had made a modification of the Ultra-Pull-to-Refresh library and let it support load-more function.
 It supports every view as like as pull-to-refresh.
 All the logic is simulated to the pull-to-refresh and the configurations(resistance, duration etc.) are shared for both load-more and pull-to-refresh.
-Currently, only the `Home page` and `AutoRefresh` page in demo are modified to demonstrate how to use load-more.
+Currently, only the `Home page（PtrDemoHomeFragment）` and `AutoRefresh（WithGridView）` page in demo are modified to demonstrate how to use load-more.
 But the mechanism should be the same as pull-to-refresh.

 If your want to this fork, please download this project and import to your IDE manually.
 The gradle and maven below is not supported by this fort yet.